Seyond-Inc/inno-lidar-sdk/README.md

 # Introduction

-CLient_SDK project is the software development kit to help application developers easily interact with lidar.
-And Rich development documentation([HOW_TO_USE_CLIENT_SDK.md](./docs/HOW_TO_USE_CLIENT_SDK.md)) and sample code([demo.cpp](./apps/example/demo.cpp)) are provided to allow developers to get quickly started.
+inno-lidar-sdk project is the software development kit to help application developers easily interact with lidar. the development documentation([HOW_TO_USE_CLIENT_SDK.md](./docs/HOW_TO_USE_CLIENT_SDK.md)) and sample code([demo.cpp](./apps/example/demo.cpp)) are provided to allow developers to get quickly started.
 Besides, there are some useful execution files and scripts in ```apps``` directory.
 For detailed information, please refer to the corresponding documents in each directory.

 # Lidar Supported